spex-lang/spex-lang.github.io/src/motivation.md

   - Lua templating (again similar to Pandoc) which enables code generation from specifications or the minimal test cases that the verifer produces.

-This would bring *Spex* somewhat on par with existing solutions.
+This would bring *Spex* on par with existing solutions, especially considering one can always export to OpenAPI and use their tooling as a fallback option.

 However, as we already hinted at above, we can addition fix some shortcomings
 by:

-* Full system specifications
-  - async and sync apis
-  - protocols and Joe's contract checker
+* Allowing for more complete specifications, than OpenAPI, by having syntax for both synchronous and asynchronous APIs;
+* Adding syntax for specifying protocols, i.e. valid sequences of API calls, thereby addressing Joe's critisism;
+* A contract checker, i.e. a component/proxy which sits between two component and checks that they follow the protocol at run-time, again inspired by Joe's work.

 By being a language rather than merely a specification format, it make sense to also provide:

-  - A REPL, which allows you to explore a system using a specification.
+* A REPL, which allows you to explore a system using a specification.
 Tab completion is provided for the API and random payload data is generated on the fly;
-  - A time traveling debugger which enables you to step forwards and backwards through a sequence of API calls, in order to explore how the system evolves over time.
+* A time traveling debugger which enables you to step forwards and backwards through a sequence of API calls, in order to explore how the system evolves over time.

-* Good unified tooling that coevolves with the syntax, we can add features that will be hard to replicate in OpenAPI, e.g.:
+Taking a language rather than format centric approach also makes it easier to provide unified tooling that coevolves with the syntax, e.g.:

-    - Refinement types -- validation logic;
+* Refinement types -- validation logic;
-    - Model definitions -- fakes rather than mocks and better fuzzing.
+* Model definitions -- fakes rather than mocks and better fuzzing;
-    - literate Spex
+* Literate Spex.

+It's hard to imagine what trying to add these things to e.g. OpenAPI even would look like, given that it doesn't have it's own syntax.

+With this future functionality we hope to get to the point where there's a clear benefit to writing specifications!

 ### Long term

+Given how few specification languages there are, as Joe pointed out, there's plenty of design choices to be made.
+Longer term it would be interesting to explore some of this design space.

+Here are some ideas of possible syntax and tooling extensions:

-  - OpenAPI and Protobuf describe the interface of one machine, but what about the topology?
+* OpenAPI and Protobuf describe the interface of one machine, but what about the topology?
 I.e. which machine talks to which machine?
-  - The long term vision for *Spex* is allow for complete system specifications, rather than mere HTTP JSON API specifications.
-HTTP API specifications of components in a system captures how the components may be called, but they don't say how the components are related to each other.
-For example, one obvious thing that's missing is that there can be async message passing between the components.
 These more complete system specifications open up the potential for other kinds of tooling:
     + Linters that ensures global consistancy;
     + More complete documentation with diagrams for visualising how components are connected;
     + Generation of deployment related code;
     + Load testing.
-  - partially solve the sad state of PBT?

-* Longer term / Lab / experimentation
-  - Separate types from their encodings, IDL for IDLs?
+* We can also imagine being able to specify human-to-machine interfaces, such as CLIs and GUIs, in addition to the machine-to-machine APIs that we've already discussed;

+* Can we partially solve the problem of all property-based specifications in different programming languages all have different formats and no shared tooling?

+* Protobuf is an example of an interface description language (IDL), it lets you define interfaces using predefined types that Protobuf provides a predefined way of serialising those types into binary which can be sent over the network or saved to disk.
+What if we wanted to specify our own binary format?
+Perhaps we want to use some compression method that is particular to our problem domain.
+Allowing specification of binary formats in general would be interesting to look at;

+* BNF syntax for describing context-free grammars -- and generators that can use this to generate structured data;
-  - Spex in Spex?
+* Spex in Spex?
-  - file system example: protocols specify valid (single threaded) sequences, what about concurrently accessed protocols?

-With this future functionality we hope to get to the point where there's a clear benefit to writing specifications!

 ## Conclusion